Central European Time

-Central European Time (CET) is a standard time of Central- and parts of Western Europe which is 1 hour ahead of Coordinated Universal Time (UTC).
+Central European Time (CET) is a standard time observed in Central as well as parts of Western and Southeast Europe, which is one hour ahead of Coordinated Universal Time (UTC).
 The time offset from UTC can be written as UTC+01:00.

-It is used in most parts of Europe and in a few North African countries.
+It covers most of continental Europe and it has been adopted by several African countries where it is known under various other names.

-CET is also known as Middle European Time (MET, German: MEZ) and by colloquial names such as Amsterdam Time, Berlin Time, Brussels Time, Madrid Time, Paris Time, Rome Time, Warsaw Time or even Romance Standard Time (RST).
+CET is also known as Middle European Time (MET, German: MEZ) and by colloquial names that reference major European cities such as Amsterdam Time, Berlin Time, Brussels Time, Budapest Time, Madrid Time, Paris Time, Stockholm Time, Rome Time, Prague time, Warsaw Time or Romance Standard Time (RST).

-The 15th meridian east is the central axis for UTC+01:00 in the world system of time zones.
+The 15th meridian east is the central axis per UTC+01:00 in the world system of time zones.

-As of 2023, all member states of the European Union observe summer time (daylight saving time), from the last Sunday in March to the last Sunday in October.
+Currently, all member countries of the European Union observe summer time (daylight saving time), from the last Sunday in March to the last Sunday in October.

-States within the CET area switch to Central European Summer Time (CEST, UTC+02:00) for the summer.
+Countries within the CET area switch to Central European Summer Time (CEST, UTC+02:00) for the summer.

+The next change to CET will occur on 25 October 2026 (switching from 03:00 CEST to 02:00 CET).

 In Africa, UTC+01:00 is called West Africa Time (WAT), where it is used by several countries, year round.

 Algeria, Morocco, and Tunisia also refer to it as Central European Time.